 They can also react radically because of the rejection, resulting in desperate measures.
 Similar to other fears, rejection doesn’t occur in isolation.

-Most will struggle and become paralyzed with their life as a result and becoming lonely.
+Most will struggle and become paralyzed with their life as a result and become lonely.
 The only way to dig out of this fear is to take control, and not allow it to rule your life.

 8. Fear of the Dark